-Learn 09 Parts of Speech in English – These are nouns, articles, verbs, pronouns, adjectives, adverbs, conjunctions, prepositions and interjection.
+Parts of Speech in English!
+Learn parts of speech (nouns, articles, verbs, pronouns, adjectives, adverbs, conjunctions, prepositions and interjection) with definition and examples.

 A noun is a word or phrase that represent a person, a place, a thing or activity, or a quality or idea.